Barclays launches Women in Leadership Index and ETNs

+BRIEF-Merus Labs announces changes to stock option plan to address ISS recommendation

+* Merus Labs announces changes to stock option plan to address iss recommendation

-Investors who want to put money behind the idea that female leadership helps companies excel will have a new way to invest on Thursday when Barclays launches the Barclays Women in Leadership Total Return Index and exchange-traded notes.
+July 9 Investors who want to put money behind the idea that female leadership helps companies excel will have a new way to invest on Thursday when Barclays Bank PLC launches the Barclays Women in Leadership Total Return Index and exchange-traded notes.

 The new index will be composed of companies with a female chief executive officer or women making up at least one-fourth of the board of directors, Barclays said on Wednesday in a statement.